TRT Global - Refugee Crisis: Migrants face many risks to cross into Croatia

 Refugee Crisis: Migrants face many risks to cross into Croatia

-Dozens of migrants crossing from Bosnia into Croatia say they've been attacked by Croatian police.
-During that crossing, they also have to avoid landmines left over from the war of the 1990s.
-Migrants call it "The Game", because if they're caught, they have to start their journey again, the aim being to reach the EU.
-Iolo Ap Dafydd reports from both sides of the border. #RefugeeCrisis #refugees #refugee
+Dozens of migrants and refugees crossing from Bosnia into Croatia say they've been attacked by Croatian police.
+During that crossing, they also have to avoid landmines left over from the war in the 1990s.
+People call it "The Game", because if they're caught, they have to start their journey again, the aim being to reach the EU.
+Iolo ap Dafydd reports from both sides of the border. #RefugeeCrisis, #Syria, #EU

 Refugee Crisis: Migrants face many risks to cross into Croatia